-When spring weather arrives, it can be easy to formulate a list of what needs to be done without considering your current level of fitness.
+When warmer weather arrives, it can be easy to formulate a list of what needs to be done without considering your current level of fitness.
 Before diving into spring yard work, consider what lifting and movements will be required and whether you have done any of that recently on a regular basis.

 1. Set a realistic timeline

 In most areas of the country, winter can last about four months.
 That said, it’s important not to expect to have the yard cleaned up in four hours.
 It took months for your yard to get into the condition it’s in; you need to give yourself a reasonable amount of time to get it back into shape.

 2. Put your ego aside

 When considering the yard work that needs to be done, do not get stuck thinking, “I should be able to do that by myself.”
 Instead, consider that even if you are in great shape and worked out all winter, yard work will probably include some lifting and bending that you have not been doing over the winter.

 3. Warm up